These things to do in Beaumont with kids will keep you busy all day!

-Cajun flavors mixed in with all things Texas is what you’ll find in Beaumont!
+Cajun flavors mixed in with all things Texas are what you’ll find in Beaumont!
 But, most importantly, the city has many attractions for families to enjoy, like alligators, good food, and many places to have family time outdoors.
-It’s a great place to taste authentic Cajun food, and you don’t even have to cross the border for that!
+It’s a great place to taste authentic Cajun food; you don’t have to cross the border for that!

 If you are a history buff and enjoy learning about Texas history, there are enough museums in Beaumont to keep you and your family busy for an entire day.
 You’ll find most of them to be unique museums that you won’t find anywhere else.
 Sadly, some museums have closed.

 The Fire Museum of Texas is a great way to learn a bit of history and a fun way for the kids to experience it.
 There is so much to explore on a self-guided tour in this two-story, seven-bay station that the Texas Historical Commission recognized as a historic landmark in 1983!
 The Fire Museum of Texas is worth your time—the kids will have a blast.
 Don’t forget to get a selfie in front of the world’s largest working fire hydrant.

 Located in downtown Beaumont, the AMSET exhibits and collections consist of many local artists, artwork galleries, bronze and marble sculptures, and the expansive permanent collection of regional folk art.